data61/anonlink/docs/proposals/prop-0002-releases.md

 ## Motivation

 An automated process for releasing Anonlink allows for more frequent releases and ensures that releases are packaged, reviewed and communicated consistently.
+Our CI system is already creating the required artifacts, but currently requires manual publishing.

 ### Current Manual Process